UniLuFS2020-ReplicationSeminar/23FS_DataM_ClassEx1_BkNwJl/README.md

 ## Scripts 💻
 You'll find our scripts in the folder «scripts».
+"ImportPreprocess.R" contains code regarding the prepartion of the raw data.
+"RegressionModel.R" contains code for the regression model.
+"MakePlot.R" contains code for the creation of two scatter plots.

 ## Figures 🚀
 You'll find our plotted figures in the folder «images».
+"Image1.png" shows the relationship between "Satisfaction with Democracy" and "TV Usage".
+"Image2.png" shows the relationship between "Satisfaction with Democracy" and "Political Interest".

+## R Markdown
+The R Markdown is saved as "analysis.Rmd".
+You'll also find it as HTML file under "analysis.html"